ionvls/movies-rental/README.md

 python manage.py seed_db
 ```

-Type "Y" to accept the message (which is just there to prevent you accidentally deleting things -- it's just a local SQLite database)
+Type "Y" to accept the message

 Finally run the app with